ceph-disk: expected systemd unit failures are confusing

 It's a judgement call really and I'm not sure what's best.

-#6 Updated by Boris Ranto almost 3 years ago
+#6 Updated by Boris Ranto about 3 years ago

 btw: If journal and data are on the same drive, this will be ok after reboot as both devices show up at pretty much the same time.
 However, it is still reproducible when installing the cluster as you first create and activate the journal partition and only then, few seconds later, you create the data partition.
 It would help a bit to create both partitions at the same time (or tell kernel to activate them at the same time, not one by one).